navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 -----------------------------

 As established above, root IDs can change over time.
-So how do we maintain the link between a neuron and its meta data (e.g. its annotations, synapses, etc) as it evolves?
+So how do we maintain the link between a neuron and its meta data (e.g. its annotations, synapses, etc.) as it evolves?
 Principally this is done by associating each annotation with an x/y/z coordinate.
 That coordinate in turn maps to a supervoxel and we can then ask which root ID it currently belongs to - or belonged to if we want to go back in time.